-- The protester and any person materially affected or likely to be so affected by the outcome of the protest must be notified of the protest and the time and place fixed for the hearing - b) The determination of the protest must be in writing and published to the protester and any person affected by the determination - c) The principles of natural justice must apply - d) The protester and any person materially affected or likely to be so affected by the determination may not be represented by a legal practitioner - e) The MA ASBK Stewards Jury is not bound by the rules of evidence and may be informed of facts in such manner as the MA ASBK Stewards Jury thinks fit - The MA ASBK Stewards Jury must determine the protest according to equity, good conscience and the substantial merits of the case - g) Unless otherwise ordered, every decision made by the MA ASBK Stewards Jury will take effect from the moment of pronouncement of the decision.
+- a) The protester and any person materially affected or likely to be so affected by the outcome of the protest must be notified of the protest and the time and place fixed for the hearing - b) The determination of the protest must be in writing and published to the protester and any person affected by the determination - c) The principles of natural justice must apply - d) The protester and any person materially affected or likely to be so affected by the determination may not be represented by a legal practitioner

+- e) The MA ASBK Stewards Jury is not bound by the rules of evidence and may be informed of facts in such manner as the MA ASBK Stewards Jury thinks fit - f) The MA ASBK Stewards Jury must determine the protest according to equity, good conscience and the substantial merits of the case - g) Unless otherwise ordered, every decision made by the MA ASBK Stewards Jury will take effect from the moment of pronouncement of the decision.

-6.7.3 Protests - Engines
+6.7.3 Protests - Technical (Engines or Components)

-If an engine is measured for the purposes of a protest, the protesting party must submit a \$500 bond in addition to the protest fee.
+If an engine, or component of an engine, is to be measured for the purposes of a technical protest, the protesting party must, in addition to payment of the protest fee, submit a \$500 bond.
+Where the Steward determines that the measured machine: